Signalling and Telecoms

 Attendees will:

-• Work safely with optical fibres
+• Work safely with copper cabling in an

 There is much more to learn on the course but this has been a short overview of what you will learn.